Taking the plunge with a new Weebly theme

 A website with a responsive design is able to adjust its format to the size of the screen it's being viewed on.
 I've written about responsive design before.
 It's really important these days to have a website that is easy to browse when it's seen on a smartphone because so many people are looking at websites on the go.
 But a responsive design needs to be tailored to a laptop or desktop computer too.
 You need a design that looks good wide and narrow.

 We had some downtime in late summer, which was a perfect opportunity to take the plunge and switch to a new design that would be responsive.
-Most pages on the website have two columns when seen from a computer and smartphone visitors had to scroll from left to right to see all the columns and the information there.
+Most pages on the website had two columns when seen from a computer and smartphone visitors had to scroll from left to right to see all the columns and the information there.
 There were also registration and application forms on the site that were very difficult to fill in if you were using a smartphone.

 I looked through the Weebly themes ahead of time and got approval to use a theme that was similar to one the site was already using.
 Then on a day and at a time when there wasn't going to be a lot of traffic on the site, I opened the site, went to Themes - Change Themes and selected the new theme.
 And bam, it was done!